 A configuration issue is where a purposeful customization in the behavior of software results in an unintended state.

 An executable file causes a computer to perform indicated tasks according to encoded instructions, as opposed to a data file that must be parsed by a program to be meaningful.

+Hardware is defined interconnected electronic components which perform analog or logic operations on received and locally stored information to produce as output or store resulting new information or to provide control for output actuator mechanisms.
+Electronic hardware can range from individual chips/circuits to distributed information processing systems.
+Electronic hardware is composed of hierarchies of functional modules which inter-communicate via precisely defined interfaces.
+(Definition is from https://en.wikipedia.org/wiki/Electronic_hardware)

 A vulnerability is independently fixable when it can be fixed such that it does not fix any other reported vulnerabilities (i.e., is a separate code fix a possible approach to fix the vulnerability in question).

 The Primary CNA operates the CVE Program, manages Root CNAs, trains and admits new Root CNAs, and is the assigner of last resort for requesters that are unable to have CVEs assigned at the Sub- or Root CNA levels.